John-Lemonade/School_Projects/Data and File Structures/README.md

 	Original Description:

 	This program creates a huffman tree by first creating a min heap, then recursively deleting and adding new nodes back onto the heap.
 It then generates a huffman code for each node that has a character value by recursively traversing the huffman tree and adding a 0 or a 1 onto a code integer array based on whether it traversed down a left edge or right edge (respectively).
 Finally it prints off each node that has a character value in alphabetical order from an array generated during the code creation traversal.
 It prints the value, frequency, code, code length, and frequency * code length of each node with a character value.

 	Additional information:

 	This assignment began as an in-class exercise.
 Our professor has us, as a class, begin this file.
 No code was directly copy/pasted from this session, but some of the logic isn't entirely my own.
 This extends only to the very early parts of this assignment and some methods (like the huff_code method) are completely my own work.
 I directly contributed to some of the early logic hammered out in this class, so I feel this is still a good representation of my own ability.
+This is a C++ file only because we were required to use C++ for the assignment.
+At this point in time, I didn't know the C++ library very well and coded it as if it were in C.